 Are audio translations supported?

 At this time, Webex Events Closed Captions & Translations doesn't supply audio translations.
 If you need audio translations for your live stream or simulive content, use an alternative third-party provider like Interprefy.
-Learn more in our Third-party Captions & Webex Events Streaming article.
+Learn more in our Third-Party Captions & Webex Events Streaming article.

 Does Webex Events Closed Captions & Translations add a delay to the live stream?